WLGCCYCC/SOA-CPD-AGENT/README.md

 - 📊 **Live dashboard** — see your total, guided, and self-study hours at a glance
 - 🧘 **Professionalism tracking** — know if you've met the mandatory professionalism requirement
 - 📅 **Pace tracking** — see how your hours are spread across the rolling 2-year window
-- 🤖 **AI chat agent** — describe what you did and it logs it for you
+- 🤖 **AI chat agent** — describe what you did and it helps you log it
 - 🎤 **Voice input** — speak your activity instead of typing
 - 📸 **Screenshot upload** — photo a webinar confirmation, the agent reads it
 - 📄 **CSV import** — drop in your SOA tracker export and it converts automatically
-- 🔍 **Find free CPD** — ask the agent to find free guided activities online
+- 🔍 **Find free CPD** — ask the agent to find free guided activities online, cached in a shared library to save tokens

+---

+## How Logging Actually Works (Important)

+The agent **cannot write directly to your Google Sheet**.
+Reading your sheet (for the dashboard) uses a public read-only CSV link, but writing requires deeper Google API setup that this version doesn't include yet.

+When you log an activity, the agent prepares a formatted entry and shows you a card — **you then manually copy that row into your Google Sheet.** It takes about 10 seconds per activity.
+Until a future version adds real write access, this manual step is part of the workflow.

 ---